 Caring For Yourself

 It’s not essential to go immediately to the hospital if you become sick and are not in the high-risk group.
 Keep yourself away from other people.
 Get rest and stay hydrated.
 Cover your coughs and sneezes.
 Maintain proper hygiene.
 Wear a face mask to avoid spreading the contagion.
 Get tested if you can.

 Pay close attention to your symptoms.
 Seek medical attention if they begin to get worse.
 And if this happens, call your medical provider before visiting.
 Warn them that you are on the way and that you think you might be infected with COVID-19 so they can take the proper precautions.

 What Are We Doing To Keep Working For You?

 Bart Durham Injury Law is taking extra precautions to ensure we are able to continue serving our existing and new clients.
-The firm has implemented a work-from-home policy that will minimize the risk of spreading the virus through our team.
+The firm has implemented a work-from-home policy along with a small team (10 or less) in the office.
+This will help minimize the risk of spreading the virus through the firm.

 All of our day-to-day work and availability to clients will remain the same thanks to the following:

 - 24/7 Online Chat on Mobile and Desktop